cloudtransformer/umbraco-bitly-url-shortener/readme.md

 # AgeBase: Bitly Url Shortener

 The Bitly Url Shortener datatype allows editors to generate a shortened url for the current page being edited.
 This can be found from Bitly's settings page when logged in.
-The datatype also accommodates for if you have any custom domains setup for your Bit.ly account.
+The datatype also accommodates for if you have any custom domains setup for your Bitly account.
 The datatype requires a login and api key.
 These are accessible as prevalues on any datatypes which use the shortener.

 ## Contributing